 27. Trekking poles (highly recommended)

 TIP: Trekking poles are optional for the trip, but highly recommended especially for the final ascent and downhill.
-They help save a lot of energy and reduce joint impact on steep slopes.
-The long descent after the hard summit is exhausting.
+The long descent after the hard summit requires a lot of energy.
+Poles reduce the amount of energy you need to expend and reduce the impact on your joints.

 TIP: If your hands are very cold, use one trekking pole and keep your other gloved hand in your pocket.
 Alternate hands every once in a while so each hand has time to warm up.
 Make a fist inside your glove.